+2 Overview

-2 Operations Class Patterns
+3 Operations Class Patterns

-2.1 SmootCoreObject
+3.1 SmootCoreObject

-- Inherits from: None - Inherited by: All 2nd level classes (PixelAssembler, Renderer, Input, Behavior) - Brief Description: SmootCoreObject is essentially a super-object that makes things easy for us.
-It does the following actions: - Defines a constructor that sets argDict - Defines a getitem , which lets us acces items in argDict as if the class was a dictionary. (self['itemName']) - Defines validateArgs and validateArgDict which validate the incoming arguments against a dictionary containing argument names as keys and an error message to display if they are missing as a values.
-This file should be named classname.params and look like a python dict ({'key':value, 'key2':value2})
+- - Inherits from: None - Inherited by: All 2nd level classes (PixelAssembler, Renderer, Input, Behavior) - Brief Description: SmootCoreObject is essentially a super-object that makes things easy for us.
+It does the following actions: - Defines a constructor that sets argDict - Defines a getitem , which lets us access items in argDict as if the class was a dictionary. (self['itemName']).
+It also automatically maps the initial contents of the argDict to class attributes. - Defines validateArgs and validateArgDict which validate the incoming arguments against a dictionary containing argument names as keys and an error message to display if they are missing as a values.
+This file should be named classname.params and look like a python dict ({'key':value, 'key2':value2}) - Argument Requirements: No required parameters in argDict